M. S. N. Charities

 M.S.N.
 Charities is a charitable organisation established at East Godavari District of Andhra Pradesh, India, in 1915, from the will of Malladi Satyalingam Naicker, who died on 29 January 1915.

 Malladi Satyalingam Naicker

 Malladi Satyalingam Naicker belongs to the Agnikulakshatriya Community.
-He was born at Coringa, a small village near Kakinada about 1843.
+He was born in Coringa, a small village near Kakinada about 1843.

 Satyalingam Naicker died in Rangoon on 29 January 1915 when he was about 75 years old.